papis/papis/doc/source/database_structure.rst

 Papis database
 --------------

-The fact that there is no database means that papis should crawl through the library folder and see which folders have an ``info.yaml`` file, which is for slow computers (and harddrives) quite bad.
+The fact that there is no database means that Papis should crawl through the library folder and see which folders have an ``info.yaml`` file, which is for slow computers (and harddrives) quite bad.